 52. Montreal (49) — Eclipsed by the debut of Vancouver but still a formidable force.

 53. Toronto (34) — Nipped by its francophone neighbor to the North.

 54. Cape Town (46) — Though Jo-burg won the latest duel, Cape Town surely has plans.

 55. Atlanta (45) — Gaining an international reputation for its bold accents.

 Fashion Capitals - Regional Rankings

-Latin America: Sao Paulo, Rio de Janeiro, Santiago, Buenos Aries, Mexico City
+Latin America (6) Sao Paulo, Buenos Aires, Rio de Janeiro, Caracas, Santiago, and Mexico City